breiting/codecad/docs/introduction.md

 ### Compared to OpenSCAD

 - ✅ General-purpose Lua instead of a limited DSL.
-- ✅ OpenCascade kernel instead of CGAL → advanced CAD features like fillets, chamfers, STEP export.
+- ✅ OpenCascade kernel instead of CGAL including advanced CAD features.
 - ✅ Extensible: full Lua logic, not just CAD expressions.

 ### Compared to CadQuery